MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/usage-reports.md

 We are working on additional filters that will help make sense of search usage at a more granular level of your organization.
 For example, you will be able to see query volume for a specific geography or department.

-**Why are the Microsoft Search in Bing reports on a separate page?**
+**Why is the Microsoft Search in Bing reports on a separate page?**

 Modernizing search in Office 365 applications to Microsoft Search has required us to join previously disparate systems, including the reports generation.
 This takes time and we felt it was more important to get these reports out now versus waiting until we could complete the integration of the Bing data.
 Once we complete the integration, the data from all search endpoints will be included in the same reports.